cristian1604/EmbeddedMips/firmware/README.md

 # Example code
-Here is provided the code converted in hexadecimal and formatted ready to load into MIPS Instruction Memory.
+Here is provided the assembler code converted in hexadecimal and formatted ready to load into MIPS Instruction Memory.
 For more information about how to do that, please read [this][mips].

 The software is in `Firmware.asm` file.

-The same code converted in hexadecimal code is:
+### Code
 ```hexadecimal
 x"20",x"10",x"00",x"00",
 x"20",x"11",x"00",x"00",